davecpearce/test_ci/README.md

-# SmartCocoon Integration for Home Assistant
+# This is a test README file

 [![GitHub Release][releases-shield]][releases]
 [![GitHub Activity][commits-shield]][commits]